mikechambers/design-accessibility-mcp/README.md

 ## Usage

-add a mention of that to this:

-### accessibility_mcp

-The MCP server runs automatically when configured in Claude Desktop.
-Once installed, you can use the three accessibility tools directly in your Claude conversations:

-- **`review_image`** - Analyze images for accessibility compliance
-- **`review_and_edit_image`** - Get analysis plus an improved version of the image
-- **`accessibility_query`** - Ask questions about accessibility best practices and standards

-(as a tip, to set up a project with

 ### design_accessibility_mcp

 The MCP server runs automatically when configured in Claude Desktop.
 Once installed, you can use the three accessibility tools directly in your Claude conversations: